The Tesla Self-Driving Myth Dies Another Death

 - Tesla’s regulatory excuse is bogus.

-- Tesla’s promise for a LA-NYC FSD (Fully Self-Driven) trip is irrelevant.
+- Tesla’s promise for an LA-NYC FSD (Fully Self-Driven) trip is irrelevant.

 All of the above were and are very evident.
 Yet, believers kept on believing in something else: that Tesla was ahead.
 How could such obviously false belief even hold?
 The reason is simple: